georgebellbell/smart-doorbell/README.md

 **IMPORTANT**
 It is recommended that you unplug the power to the raspberry pi for this step.
 To take pictures and see that the door gets opened when a request is sent from the app, you will need to connect the button and LED's to the pi.
 These should be connected to the GPIO pins on the pi.
-The following diagram shows where the components should be connected.
+The following diagrams show where the components should be connected.
-If you are using a breadboard, all components must be connected to ground (black box in the diagram) but this can all be the same ground pin.
-The red boxes indicate the positive and must be connected to the specified pins.
+Diagram 1 shows the pins and how the components would be connected if they were plugged in directly.
+Diagram 2 shows how you would use a breadboard to connect the components.
+The read lines represent positive, the black lines ground.
+To find the negative side of the LED, look for the flat side around the rim.
+This can also be indicated by the shorter leg.
+Diagram 2 shows two examples of types of LED's you may have and how to connect them.

 Diagram 1